- Users often complain that their Microsoft picture manager is not printing due to errors.

 There’s no doubt that you usually see Microsoft Office Picture Manager as a flexible way to manage your pictures.
 However, there are better tools out there that may handle all your picture printing tasks with ease.

-Adobe Photoshop and Adobe Lightroom are both great examples.
+Adobe Photoshop is a great example.
 You can do so much more than you’re used to from Picture Manager with any of them.

-Besides directly printing photos, do note that those easy-to-use tools available in Photoshop and Lightroom are suitable for web and mobile too.
+Besides directly printing photos, do note that those easy-to-use tools available in Photoshop are suitable for web and mobile too.

 As for the intuitive Adobe Sensei machine learning, it always recognizes people and themes, so that creating an organized album is a matter of mere minutes.